coreos/coreos-kubernetes/Documentation/kubernetes-on-baremetal.md

 ## Automated provisioning

-Network booting and provisioning CoreOS clusters can be automated using the [coreos-baremetal](https://github.com/coreos/coreos-baremetal) project.
+Network booting and provisioning CoreOS clusters can be automated using the [coreos matchbox](https://github.com/coreos/matchbox) project.
 It includes:

 * Guides for configuring an network boot environment with iPXE/GRUB
 * An HTTP/gRPC [service](https://github.com/coreos/coreos-baremetal/blob/master/Documentation/bootcfg.md) for booting and provisioning machines.
 Match machines by their hardware attributes and serve templated [Ignition](https://coreos.com/ignition/docs/latest/c) configs or cloud-configs.